-The Aphrodite gold deposit is covered by five contiguous Mining Leases, 100% owned by Aphrodite Gold, a subsidiary of Spitfire Materials Limited.
+The Aphrodite gold deposit is covered by five contiguous Mining Leases, 100% owned by Aphrodite Gold Pty Ltd, a subsidiary of Bardoc Gold Limited.
 All five tenements have been granted for a 21-year life, with the earliest expiry date in 2028.

-The Company has also been granted one Exploration Licence, two Prospecting Licences and three Miscellaneous Licences, all located within close proximity to the Mining Leases.
+The Company has also been granted one Exploration Licence, two Prospecting Licences and five Miscellaneous Licences, all located within close proximity to the Mining Leases.

 Subsequent drill programs testing the fresh rock mineralisation around the Alpha zone confirmed that the mineralisation at the Aphrodite deposit was contained within two sub-parallel lode structures, known as Alpha and Phi.